RMolania/RUVprps/README.md

 <!-- badges: end -->

-RUVprps is a comprehensive and user-friendly software package that streamlines the use of the RUV-III method for end-to-end RNA-seq data normalization, irrespective of whether data comes from a single study or multiple studies.
+RUVprps is a comprehensive and user-friendly software package that streamlines the use of the RUV-III method for end-to-end trasncriptomics data normalization, irrespective of whether data comes from a single study or multiple studies.
-RUV-III is a powerful method that effectively removes sources of unwanted variation such as library size, batch effects, and tumor purity, from complex transcriptomic datasets.
+RUV-III is a powerful method that effectively removes sources of unwanted variation such as library size, batch effects, and tumor purity, ... from complex transcriptomic datasets.
+RUVprps can accommodate technical replicates, pseudo-replicate (PR) and pseudo-replicates of pseudo-samples (PRPS).

+The key and novel contributions of RUVprps:
+\vspace{-1em}
+\begin{itemize}
+\item Comprehensive diagnostic and assessment tools for evaluating both biological and unwanted variation in RNA-seq data.
+\item Robust strategies to identify sources of unwanted variation, even when such factors are unknown.
+\item A fast and scalable implementation of RUV-III, enabling efficient normalization of large-scale datasets.
+\item Novel unsupervised methods for identifying PRPS and negative control genes (NCGs), allowing greater flexibility and applicability to real-world datasets.
+\item A normalization performance summary table, providing clear guidance to help users select the most appropriate normalization strategy.
+\end{itemize}

 The RUVIII-PRPS software package itself can be cited as: